ladybug-tools/spider/pages/gbxml-viewer-support-issues-wish-list.md

 ### Bug Reports

-For bug reports, problems with the code and wish list requests, please open an issue on GitHUb:
+For bug reports, problems with the code and wish list requests, please open an issue on GitHUb and tell us how to reproduce the problem:

 ### [Ladybug-Tools / Spider Issues]( https://github.com/ladybug-tools/spider/issues )